Join Our FREE Live Webinar

 Cash To Loan Subject To

-The most prevalent type of "subject-to" transaction, a Cash To Loan Subject-To involves the investor paying the seller in cash the difference between the property's current value and the outstanding mortgage balance.
+The most prevalent type of "subject-to" transaction, a Cash To Loan Subject-To, involves the investor paying the seller in cash for the difference between the property's current value and the outstanding mortgage balance.
 The investor then assumes responsibility for the remaining mortgage payments.
 In many situations, properties under this transaction type are nearing or already in foreclosure.

 Cash To Loan Subject-To Example:

-• Imagine Mrs. Rodriguez wants to sell her house valued at $350,000, but she still owes $310,000 on her mortgage.
+• Imagine Mrs. Rodriguez wants to sell her house, which is valued at $350,000, but she still owes $310,000 on her mortgage.

 • Mr. Bennett, an investor, steps in and pays Mrs. Rodriguez $40,000 in cash, thereby covering the difference.